Northeast Kansas, Nebraska, Iowa, Michigan, North Dakota and South Dakota

 K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

-My hometown: Manhattan, KS
+My hometown: Marion, KS

-Learn more about Katy
+Learn more about Landon

 Find the perfect path